 Team members: Veronica Anderson, Ayla Baewer, Bethany Beer, Hannah Gerbing, Marisah Hilger, Lauren Howard, Savannah Kubis, Brianna LeFebre, Angela Lendt, Matthew Plaski, and Kendra Schleg

 Update (March 2017): The team is working with Cross Trainers Academy and Milwaukee Rescue Mission to hold a youth prom this spring.

 Nonprofit helped: Sherman Park Lutheran School

-Team members: Jeremy Fierros, Steve Griebenow, Katy Jahns, Emma Poetter, Greta Sievert, and Madeleine Wunderle
+Team members: Jeremy Fierros, Steve Griebenow, Katy Jahns, Emma Poetter, Greta Sievert, and Madeline Wunderle